By Jamie MacLean

 Even as regulations start to tighten up, there are still many companies that include the word “organic” or “natural” in their brand, product name or on their packaging, but they are not certified and their products can often contain chemical ingredients that pose harm to your health.

 Sound disheartening?
-Don’t be discouraged, as there are plenty of authentic brands, both established and emerging on the scene, that are passionate and working hard to craft you a truly clean set of options.
+Don’t be discouraged, as plenty of authentic brands, both established and emerging on the scene, are passionate and working hard to craft you a truly clean set of options.
 You just need the tools to uncover them.

 In the United States, you have the USDA (United States Department of Agriculture).
 This organic seal and certification is the gold standard in organic skincare and is a trusted logo to look for.

-Both of these bodies are highly dependable, however, keep in mind that these certifications are not always attainable.
+Both of these bodies are highly dependable; however, remember that these certifications are not always attainable.
 The process can be involved and expensive for small natural brands to secure.

 So how can the consumer clear through the greenwashing clutter to take their clean beauty regime to the next level?
 Start by looking for brands that proudly state their products are free from Parabens, Sulfates, Petrochemicals, Artificial Fragrances, Silicones and Synthetic Dyes.